Feeds:

 Read Full Post »

 A few selections were revealed on Tuesday.
 Initially an underdog for the nation’s highest office, the president went with favorites in his Final Four picks.
 No. 1 seeds Louisville, North Carolina and Pittsburgh will join No. 2 Memphis in Detroit April 4-6 if the president is correct.
-More including a video at ESPN.

 Read Full Post »